common-workflow-language/user_guide/src/topics/inputs.md

 Note how the JavaScript expression uses the value of the exclusive input parameter without taking into consideration a `null` value.
-If you provide a valid value, such as “fasta” (one of the values of the enum), your command should execute
+If you provide a valid value, such as “fasta” (one of the values of the enum), your command should be executed
 successfully:

 ```{runcmd} cwltool exclusive-parameter-expressions.cwl --file_format fasta